npm/rfcs/accepted/0000-singleton-packages.md

 Most package systems either assume everything is a singleton or nothing is.
 In package systems which assume everything is singleton, there are *sometimes* override measures to support manual resolution of conflicts, but not always.
 So while there is not prior art I can point to for the self-identifying singleton package, there is plenty of precedent for working around the problem of singleton conflicts and the need for supporting singletons.

-[Bower](https://bower.io/) is an example of a package manager that installs everything as singletons and uses a [resolutions](https://github.com/bower/spec/blob/master/json.md#resolutions) map to direct the installer.
+- [Bower](https://bower.io/) is an example of a package manager that installs everything as singletons and uses a [resolutions](https://github.com/bower/spec/blob/master/json.md#resolutions) map to direct the installer.

-[Yarn](https://yarnpkg.com) which is a Node package manager, has a [resolutions](https://yarnpkg.com/lang/en/docs/package-json/#toc-resolutions)  map as well, originally for addressing conflicting dependencies only in `yarn install --flat` installations.
-However, it has since been extended to support [selective resolutions](https://github.com/yarnpkg/rfcs/blob/master/implemented/0000-selective-versions-resolutions.md), enabling singleton installation of *some* packages while using traditional package tree layout for other node modules. to override conflicting versions.

-[Bundler](https://bundler.io) for Ruby has been debating an override/resolutions feature for at least 7 years.
+- [Bundler](https://bundler.io) for Ruby has been debating an override/resolutions feature for at least 7 years.
 [Current RFC](https://github.com/bundler/rfcs/pull/13)
+- [Yarn](https://yarnpkg.com) (as mentioned in the [Detailed Explanation](#Detailed%20Explanation) section above) has an installation mode triggered by `yarn install --flat` which attempts to install *all* packages as Singleton packages.
+The `resolutions` map produced during this installation mode actually supports the expression of resolutions for a subset of all package dependencies, enabling installation of Singleton packages along-side non-singleton packages.

 ## Unresolved Questions and Bikeshedding